 The TOE uses IPsec to protect its communications channels.
-The QuickSec cryptographic library, which is part of the Operational Environment, is used to supply the cryptographic algorithms for IPsec.
+The QuickSec cryptographic library is used to supply the cryptographic algorithms for IPsec.
 See section 7.1.7 for more information.

 The TOE supports the decrypting of an encrypted stored print job.
 To decrypt an encrypted stored print job, the TOE derives a key from a Job Encryption Password and unlocks the decryption key using the derived key.
 The TOE then decrypts the encrypted stored print job using the decryption key.
 The key derivation code and the decryption code used by the TOE is included in the TOE.
 See section 7.1.4.3 for more information.